-- every classroom has a computer connected to the school network, an interactive screen, and an IPad - EYFS and KS1 have a bank of desktop PCs in their classrooms - Further desktops are available in communal working areas / corridors - there is a laptop trolley containing a class set of laptops / notebooks - Pupils have access to a range of learning platforms, including, Phonics play, Numbots, Times tables Rockstars, Busy things which provide a huge library of maths and phonics activities - we currently subscribe to Join it an online handwriting tool for all key stages - Pupils have access to a digital camera, flip-cam, datalogger, stereo/listening centres achieve to the best of their ability, outcomes are adapted and the delivery of the computing curriculum is differentiated for these pupils.
+- every classroom has a computer connected to the school network, a Clever Touch screen, a selection of Laptops and IPads - EYFS and KS1 have a bank of desktop PCs in their classrooms - Further Laptops are available in communal working areas / corridors - There is a laptop trolley containing an additional set of laptops for pupils' use - Pupils have access to a range of learning platforms, including, Anima phonics, Numbots, Times tables Rockstars, Busy things which provide a huge library of maths and phonics activities - A range of control devices are available across the school including BeeBots, Kubo robots and Sphero balls. - Pupils in upper KS2 have access to Lego Education for cross curricular programming with Design Technology.